Last Updated on

 |Popular||x17 30MG (45MG)||$50 ($65)||x14 6MG (9MG)||$50 ($65)|

 |Pro||x34 30MG (45MG)||$90 ($120)||x28 6MG (9MG)||$90 ($120)|

 You can cancel the subscription to BlueChew or deactivate your account at any time.

-You can also take advantage of the free BlueChew sample to try it out.
+You can also take advantage of the BlueChew free trial to try it out.

 Since BlueChew treatment consists of either sildenafil or tadalafil, the medication does work.
 In terms of efficacy, there is zero difference between the two – both are equally effective as erectile dysfunction medication with only mild-to-moderate side effects.
 The distinguishing characteristic is the recommended daily dose and delivery mechanism.

 - Sildenafil is an on-demand oral treatment; you only have to take it when you need it.